Executive dysfunction in Autism Spectrum Disorder (ASD) is more than just a clinical symptom.

 Atypical Activation

-Research demonstrates that autistic individuals show different patterns of brain activation during executive function tasks compared to neurotypical peers.
+Research shows that autistic individuals show different patterns of brain activation during executive function tasks compared to neurotypical peers.

 This includes: